-- A. The mover (contact) of a resolution submitted on the second day of the plenary session indicates on the form supplied whether the resolution is urgent or not. - B. The mover of the resolution, or the mover's designee, should address the criteria for determining an urgent resolution.
+- A. The contact of a resolution submitted on the second day of the plenary session indicates on the signature form supplied whether the resolution is urgent or not. - B. The contact of the resolution, or the contact's designee, should address the criteria for determining an urgent resolution.
 (See B.1. under "Resolution Writing" at the plenary session.)
-The Executive Committee will carefully consider presentations on behalf of urgency before voting. - C. The Executive Committee acts on the status of resolutions and declares them urgent or non-urgent - D. If the mover of the resolution wishes to appeal the decision of the Executive Committee, these procedures shall be followed: - 1.
-Within ten minutes of the opening of the resolution voting session, the mover of the resolution, or the mover's designee, will approach the parliamentary microphone and say, "I wish to appeal the urgency decision of the Executive Committee." - 2.
-The Chair then recognizes the mover of the resolution, or mover's designee, for no more than a three-minute statement at the pro microphone supporting the urgency of the resolution and seeking a "yes" vote to overturn the decision of the Executive Committee. - 3.
+The Resolutions Committee will carefully consider presentations on behalf of urgency before voting. - C. The Resolutions Committee acts on the status of resolutions and declares them urgent or non-urgent, and the Executive Committee will affirm or overturn that action.

+- D. If the contact of the resolution wishes to appeal the decision of the Executive Committee, these procedures shall be followed: - 1.
+Within ten minutes of the opening of the resolution voting session, the contact of the resolution, or the contact's designee, will approach the parliamentary microphone and say, "I wish to appeal the urgency decision of the Executive Committee." - 2.
+The Chair then recognizes the contact of the resolution, or contact's designee, for no more than a three-minute statement at the pro microphone supporting the urgency of the resolution and seeking a "yes" vote to overturn the decision of the Executive Committee. - 3.
 The Chair next recognizes the chair of the Resolutions Committee who makes a statement of no more than three minutes at the con microphone that presents the reasons for declaring the motion non-urgent and urges a "no" vote to overturn the decision of the Executive Committee. - 4.
 Without further debate, the Chair calls for a vote on the motion, explaining, "If you vote 'yes' the resolution in question will be declared urgent.
 If you vote 'no' the resolution will remain non-urgent." - 5.
 If the motion passes to overrule the decision of the Executive Committee, the resolution in question becomes "urgent" and is brought before the body for a vote at a time appropriate according to the category of the resolution.